 David: Did you shake or stir?

 Helen: Definitely shaken not stirred.
 I always shook my martinis.
 I always had chilled glasses, too.
 There's nothing in my mind that can compete with a good gin martini.

 David: How do you feel about olives?
 With olives?

 Helen: Oh yeah.
-Oh yeah.
 With olives.
-And sometimes I might rub salt on the rim of the glass.
 No matter where I went there would be big parties and people would ask me, "Helen, are you going to mix some martinis?" and I would say, "Yes, if you want me to."
 In fact, I still make a martini every day.
 But I'm a bit careless now.
 I still use Booth's gin, a bit of vermouth, and an olive (laughs).
 And I'm 93, and most people that are 93 are in wheelchairs.

 David: Most people don't live to be 93.
 They're already dead!

 Helen: Right!
 And I don't have arthritis or health issues the way other people do.
 I just can't see.
 I can't operate the stove or the thermostat, but I'm good otherwise.
 If there's one thing I can say about gin it's that people want a nice, easy-going gin that's not too harsh.

 David: What is it about gin that people like, in your opinion?